leelavg/thoughtexpo/content/blog/exploring-kadalu-storage-in-k3d-cluster-glusterfs/index.md

 If we supply two multiples of disks, a distributed storage pool is created.

+> Note: It's recommended to create XFS filesytem on disks before supplying them to Kadalu.
+This ensures that XFS version on host is always compatible with shared disks.

 Please refer inline comments in below listing

 ``` sh {linenos=table,hl_lines=[1,2,20,35,36,"56-58","85-88"],linenostart=1}